-2. Measurement Campaign for bands n77/n8/n7/n20 can start at an early stage with the Rel-17/Rel-18 aligned labs that completed channel model validations for these bands.
+2. Measurement Campaign for bands n77/n8/n7 can start at an early stage with the Rel-17/Rel-18 aligned labs that completed channel model validations for these bands.

-3. Labs should submit channel model validation results for bands n3/n8 by formal T-docs no later than RAN4 #115 (May 2025) to participate in the Measurement Campaign at the corresponding bands.
+3. Labs should submit channel model validation results for bands n3/n8 by formal T-docs no later than the submission of UE measurement data for the Measurement Campaign at the corresponding bands.
 Earlier submission is encouraged.

 4. To properly plan the Measurement Campaign and preliminarily check measurement data availability per band, the following actions are requested no later than RAN4#115 (May 2025):